Benzylpiperazine: Use and effects

+Pupil dilation from the effects of BZP.

 The effects of BZP are largely similar to amphetamines, with one study finding that former amphetamine addicts were unable to distinguish between dextroamphetamine and BZP administered intravenously.
 A 2005 study has shown that mixtures of BZP with other piperazine drugs such as TFMPP share certain pharmacodynamic traits with MDMA.

 Subjective effects

 Upon ingestion of between 50 mg and 200 mg of BZP, the user may experience any or all of the following: